Registration Information and Forms

 - Prizes and registration card will be returned to the dancer within 10 days of receipt of the card, unless other arrangements have been made.
 Any expense incurred will be the responsibility of the dancer.

 - It is the responsibility of the organizer to check each card, ensure it is valid and to stamp cards of Beginner dancers who place 1st, 2nd or 3rd in any of the Highland Dances (Highland Fling, Sword Dance, Seann Triubhas, Reel, or Special or Trophy Fling) and also date below stamp.
-For the Novice category, their card will be stamped at every competition where they win a 1st, 2nd or 3rd prize in any dance and date below stamp.
+For the Novice and Intermediate categories, their cards will be stamped at every competition where they win a 1st, 2nd or 3rd prize in any dance and date below stamp.

 - Wrongfully stamped cards: the organizer returns the card to the registrar with an explanation of the error and the registrar will write up a new card filling in all the appropriate spaces.
 There is no charge for this.